mircomacchi/Neo-cortex-SC-rna-seq/SCneo_cortex.md

 ## Normalization

-By default, Seaurat implies a LogNormalization,where feature counts for each cell are dividev by the total counts for that cell and multiplied by 10.000, to improve the interpretability of the data.
+By default, Seaurat implies a LogNormalization,where feature counts for each cell are divided by the total counts for that cell and multiplied by 10.000, to improve the interpretability of the data.
 Also, we find the 2000 most meaningful genes.